20 Times. Avid United fan through the hard times and the good. Still believes Wes Brown is the real hero of Old Trafford.

 However, a pinpoint cross from the ever-reliable Toni Kroos landed nicely towards Thomas Muller, who headed the ball onto the ground and subsequently over Petr Cech.
 As much as Chelsea had been admirably resilient, it all looked to have been for nothing as Bayern lept into a 1-0 lead.

-Chelsea were down, out and in desperate, desperate need of some inspiration from a hero.
+Chelsea was down, out and in desperate, desperate need of some inspiration from a hero.
 Step up, Didier Drogba.

 Extra Time: 1-1